carlgwilliam/error_explainer/README.md

 <img src="img/error_explainer_demo.gif" alt="drawing" width="800"/>

-This tool was developed as part of a reserach project to fulfill the requirements of the Post Graduate Certificate in Academic Practice (PGCAP) [1], as a step toward becoming a fellow of the Higher Education Academy [2].
+This tool was developed as part of a research project to fulfil the requirements of the Post Graduate Certificate in Academic Practice (PGCAP) [1], as a step toward becoming a fellow of the Higher Education Academy [2].

 For any suggestions or questions, contact Carl Gwilliam [carl.gwilliam (at) liverpool.ac.uk)] and/or Tessa Charles [tessa.charles (at) liverpool.ac.uk)].